Chxnedu/Linux-Repo/Kubernetes/commands.md

 - **`kubectl get nodes/pods/services/deployments`** (checking the status of those items)
--     "-o wide" flag to get more options "--namespace=dev" flag to set the namespace
+-     "-o wide" flag to get more options "--namespace=dev" flag to set the namespace "--selector app=App1" flag to set the selector for filtering objects

 - **`kubectl create`** (same as apply)
 -     "-f filename" to specify the file you want to create. can be a pod definition file or deployment file